Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 https://www.waveshare.com/wiki/Pico-GPS-L76B

+There is no trouble putting the module onto the standard Raspberry Pi Pico header.

 ## Example Configuration

-Configuration with push button, Micro SD-Card and OLED SSD1306 for demonstration and testing.
-There is no trouble putting the module onto the standard Raspberry Pi Pico header.
+### Push button, Micro SD-Card and OLED SSD1306

+Demonstration and testing via thonny.
+GPS Data is stored on the SD-Card, and available as text output in thonny.

 Schematic Micro SD-Card board:

 https://files2.elv.com/public/13/1315/131591/Internet/131591_msda1_schaltplan.pdf

 ![IMG_4986](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/f40bfd9d-99ee-4b4c-9674-78b2b9508283)

+### Push button and OLED SSD1306

 GPS data on a mountain in Bavaria, Pico and GPS module get supplied by a power bank.